QBoy

 QBoy (born Marcos Jose Brito on 10 October 1978) is a UK-based rapper, producer, DJ, writer and presenter.
-One of the original few out rappers in hip hop circa 2001 that became pioneers of the new subgenre colloquially known as "homo hop".
-QBoy is currently DJ and promoter of popular LGBTQ club night and party 'R & She: The Queens Of Hip-Hop & R&B' which hosts events in London, Berlin and New York City.
+He is one of the original few out rappers in hip hop circa 2001 that became pioneers of the new subgenre colloquially known as "homo hop".
+QBoy is currently a DJ and promoter of popular LGBTQ club night and party 'R & She: The Queens of Hip-Hop & R&B' which hosts events in London, Berlin and New York City.

 Early life

 Brito was born to an English mother and Gomeran (Spanish) father.
 He studied at De Montfort University in Leicester and received his Contemporary Dance, Acting and Performing Arts B.A.
 (Hons) degree.

 Brito was originally in a group with DJ Mistermaker and rapper Ill Form, recording under the name of Q-Form.
 Their first recordings, "Dirty Dirty" and "3 Different Stories", were featured on homo-hop CD collections Phat Family volume 1 and Phat Family volume 2, respectively.
 He was also part of the gay hip-hop DJ crew Pac-Man, which featured DJs NineBob, Gideon, Mistermaker and fashion artist Noki.

 Q-Form changed its name to Q-Fam (for Queer Family) and its status from a group to a collective, to include Pac-Man members NineBob, Gideon, Noki and lesbian rapper Mz Fontaine, with whom they recorded the track "New Era."
 Later members of Q-Fam included singer-songwriter/producer Wayne Latham, rapper Icykal and vocalists Grace Orlando and Katanya.
 UK gay magazine The Pink Paper featured the Q-Fam Collective with QBoy and Mistermaker on the front cover.